iszczesniak/cpp/containers/index.md

 iterators.

-The `cbegin` and `cend` are for convenience only, because they are despensible.
+The `cbegin` and `cend` are for convenience only, because they are dispensable.
 We can achieve the same functionality by calling the `begin` and `end` functions for a non-const container when we reference the container with a const reference, which we can do with the `std::as_const` function.